I would like to thank you for reading my blog. Your comments, publicly and privately, have kept me motivated during this down time. Let’s press on.

 When I last left you I was having trouble urinating.
 Nurse Shannon impressed upon me the importance of urinating.
 If she didn’t have 350 ml of urine during her shift then I wouldn’t be allowed to go home.
 The clock was now ticking… against me.

 I starting to feel my bladder expanding.
-A nice compliment to my pleasantly full stomach…finally.
+A nice accompaniment to my pleasantly full stomach…finally.
 I thought I must be ready to urinate.
 I reached for the bed pan set myself up and I waited…and waited…and nothing.
 I was having performance anxiety of a different type.
-The nurse checked in on me and again I handed her an empty bottle.
+The nurse checked in on me and again I handed her an empty bottle with the shame of someone turning in a final exam to a proctor being ill prepared and subsequently the document is devoid of correct answers.

 She informed me that the surgeon was concerned.
 His concern would lead to my torture at the hands of the pleasant nurse Shannon.
 The next thing she said made me shudder, “….Catheter”.
 Few words can put the fear of God in you like that one word.
 Can you say shrinkage?